arthev/spiclum/README.md

 ###### class: prevalence-object

 Superclass for all prevalence-objects.
 Some of the intercessory methods necessary for SPICLUM's automagic (e.g. `change-class`) didn't specialize on the metaclass, hence the necessity of this superclass instead. `prevalence-object` also defines some slots used by the object-store.

+###### macro: multi-setf ((&key locks indirects) &body pairs)

+Macro to treat a whole set of pairs as an atomic operation. `pairs` is as for setf. `locks` is a list of locks. `indirects` is a list of recognizable slot accesses for slots for slots that should be part of the atomic operation, but which are only used in the `newvalue` of the `pairs` (directly or indirectly through function calls).

+Recognizable slot accesses are: `(slot-accessor object)`, `(slot-value object slot-name)`, and `(slot-value-using-class class object slotd)`.
+These are also the slot accesses which multi-setf automatically infers from the `place`s in the `pairs`.

+If there's a non-local exit during the execution of multi-setf, each individual setf gets rolled back.
+Given the nature of these roll-backs, they will probably fail spectacularly in the presence of writer methods that set multiple slots at once, or side-effects in the `newvalue` forms of the `pairs` which affect the `place`s.
+Naturally, multi-setf doesn't attempt any rollback for arbitrary side-effects as part of the `newvalue` forms - only for the `place`s in the `pairs`.

+###### macro: multi-psetf ((&key locks indirects) &body pairs)

+As multi-setf, except like psetf.

 ###### function: call-query (&key select class strict where)